Skip to main content

 Index Documentation

-Cursor will automatically crawl and index the content from the Narada documentation site.
+Cursor crawls and indexes the Narada documentation site.

-Once indexed, you can reference Narada documentation using the @ command (e.g., @Narada) in your chat or editor.
+Once indexed, reference Narada documentation with the @ command, such as @Narada, in Cursor chat or inline edits.

 Adding Cursor Rules for Better Development

-1. Create Rules Directory: Add a .cursor/rules/ directory in your docs repository
+1. Create a .cursor/rules/ directory in your project.

 Cursor Rules for Narada Development